grafana/tutorials/content/tutorials/build-a-data-source-backend-plugin.md

 {{< tutorials/step title="Add support for health checks" >}}

 Implementing the health check handler allows Grafana to verify that a data source has been configured correctly.
-When editing a data source in Grafana's UI, you can click the _Save & Test_ button to verify that it works as expected.
+When editing a data source in Grafana's UI, you can **Save & Test** to verify that it works as expected.

 In this sample data source, there is a 50% chance that the health check will be successful.
 Make sure to return appropriate error messages to the users, informing them about what is misconfigured in the data source.

 Open `/pkg/sample-plugin.go`.
-In this file you will see the `SampleDatasource` struct also implements the [backend.CheckHealthHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#CheckHealthHandler) interface.
+In this file you'll see that the `SampleDatasource` struct also implements the [backend.CheckHealthHandler](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend?tab=doc#CheckHealthHandler) interface.
 Navigate to the `CheckHealth` method to see how the health check for this sample plugin is implemented.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Enable Grafana Alerting" >}}

 1. Open _src/plugin.json_.
-1. Add the top level _backend_ property with a value of _true_ to specify that your plugin supports Grafana Alerting, e.g.
+1. Add the top level `backend` property with a value of `true` to specify that your plugin supports Grafana Alerting, e.g.
     ```json
     {
       ...